 Post Christmas every bugger is on a health kit.
 Bins are full of half eaten abandoned tubs of chocolates and the odd license is looking like a ghost town.
 Not drinking in January is no hardship as everyone is full of good intent and gym memberships max out.
 But come February the flood gates open once more and the pubs say a little thank you prayer to the landlord in the sky and those new shiny running trainers begin to gather dust in the cupboard.
+If you have your eyes on a triathlon do you need to give up drinking when you are training for a triathlon?

 What about the committed triathletes looking to venture into the sport for the first time this year or those seasoned veterans who have hopes of a place at Kona?
 Should we avoid all social occasions until it gets cold once more and give up the demon drink for the best part of the year or is this the straw that broke the camels back?…or broke the spirit of that family member supporting you who just fancied sharing a bottle of wine with their nearest and dearest on their birthday?